salesforce/eslint-plugin-lwc/docs/rules/no-unguarded-async-event-in-ssr.md

 #### Examples of Incorrect Code

-Here are examples of code that violate the no-unguarded-async-and-event rule:
+Here are examples of code that violate the no-unguarded-async-event-in-ssr rule:

 ```js
 // Incorrect: Unguarded fetch call